-Half of the energy in the average UK household goes on heat.
+Half of the energy in the average UK household is used on heating.

-So there are 2 key reasons to do all the insulation and demand reduction first:
+So there are 2 key reasons to complete insulation measures and demand reduction first:

 - you don't want to buy a heating system that is 4 times bigger than you need

-- there is not enough renewable or low carbon energy available in the timescale needed to service current energy demand we need to reduce it radically then it works.
+- there is not enough renewable or low carbon energy available in the timescale needed to service the current energy demand - we need to reduce it radically to make it work efficiently.

-This can be saved by changing how it is heated, by changing the boiler, heat source or using renewables.
+This can be saved by changing how it is heated: by changing the boiler, heat source or by using renewables.

-But usage can be reduced by fitting low flow spray taps.
-Kitchen & utility room taps should allow manual over-ride of low-flow though.
+Usage can be reduced by fitting low flow spray taps.
+Kitchen and utility room taps should allow manual over-ride of low-flow through.

 Retrofit flow-restrictors can be fitted to the pipes to existing hot water taps to reduce hot water consumption and therefore energy use.
-These are for sinks, to reduce the amount of hot water used, not recommended for baths.
+These are for sinks: to reduce the amount of hot water used, and not recommended for baths.

-Fit a new aerating spray head shower head to reduce the water flow and hot water demand, well designed ones can still create the feeling of higher flow heads.
+Fitting a new aerating spray head shower head can reduce the water flow and hot water demand, well designed ones can still create the feeling of higher flow heads.